 The Connection Between Shavuot and Pentecost

-The connection between Shavuot and Pentecost can’t be ignored if we want to unlock God’s covenant blessings in our lives.
+The similarities between these two celebrations should not be ignored if we want to unlock the covenant blessings that each represents.

 The same day that the Jews were celebrating God’s giving of His Law on tablets of stone, the Holy Spirit came and wrote His Law on the hearts of many, fulfilling prophecy.